uktrade/stream-zip/docs/getting-started.md

 ## Basic usage

 A single function is exposed, `stream_zip`.
-This function takes an iterable of member files.
+This function takes an iterable of member files, and returns an iterable yielding the bytes of the ZIP file.
 Each member file must be a tuple of the above 5 properties.

 ```python
 from datetime import datetime